ianmacomber/kaggle-airbnb/README.md

 * Look at other classification methods (SVM, KNN)
 * Improve feature engineering, especially of session-level data
 * Investigate seasonal trends.
 Test set is only July-Sept
+* Confusion matrix
+* When do user models make different predictions?
+* Ensemble of models